KimRass/warehouse/Database/SQL/SQL.md

 ```

 ## `UNION`, `UNION ALL`
-- `UNION` selects only distinct values by default.
-To allow duplicate values, use `UNION ALL`
-- The sort is implicit in order to remove duplicates since `UNION` does not include duplicates.
+- The `UNION` operator eliminates duplicate selected rows.
+The sort is implicit in order to remove duplicates since.
+- The `UNION ALL` operator does not eliminate duplicate selected rows.
 ## `MINUS` (Oracle), `EXCEPT` (MS SQL Server)
 - Return all rows in the first `SELECT` statement that are not returned by the second `SELECT` statement.
+## `INTERSECT`
+- The `INTERSECT` operator returns only those rows returned by both queries.
-## PIVOT, UNPIVOT
+## `PIVOT`, `UNPIVOT`
 ```sql
 SELECT 반정보, 과목, 점수
 FROM dbo.성적	UNPIVOT (점수	FOR 과목 IN(국어, 수학, 영어)) AS UNPVT